LaboratoireMecaniqueLille/crappy/docs/source/crappy_docs/links.rst

 Image Link
 ----------

-ImageLinks connect :class:`~crappy.blocks.vision.VisionBlock` objects and carry image arrays together with their metadata.
-Application code normally creates one through :func:`crappy.img_link`, just as :func:`crappy.link` creates a regular Link.

-Unlike a regular Link, an ImageLink is not a queue.
-An image-producing VisionBlock owns a shared-memory buffer that is reused by all of its outgoing ImageLinks.
-Each consumer copies the newest coherent image and metadata when it is ready.
-A consumer that runs more slowly than the source can therefore skip intermediate frames without blocking the source.
-Commands, processing results, and overlays remain small dictionaries and should travel through regular Links.
+ImageLinks carry the newest image and its metadata between VisionBlocks.
+See :doc:`../concepts/regular_links_and_image_links` for the transport comparison and frame-skipping semantics.

 .. autoclass:: crappy.links.ImageLink
    :members: set_buffers, get_buffers, log